hemberg-lab/scRNA.seq.datasets/README.md

-This docker can be used for downloading and creation of the scater objects of the publicly available datasets used by our lab.
+This docker is used for creation of the scater objects from the public datasets used by our lab.

 To run: